justas-d/cscape/CScape.Core/notes.md

 ﻿# TODO
-	* Segregate the Player class into smaller interfaces (maybe)
-		* Replace usages of Player with usages of these smaller interfaces.
+	* Separate packet metadata and writing packet data to out stream
+	* Different implementations of protocols (377)
+	* ISyncMachine "does need syncing" property
 	* Negative numbers aren't parsed by the command interpreter
 	* Invensitage reconnect limbo
-	* Separate packet metadata and writing packet data to out stream
 	* Replace complicated abstraction hierarchies with a strategy pattern
 	* WeakReferences in observatories and sync machines
 	* Collision
 		* Multi-tile entity movement

-	* Different implementations of protocols (377)

 	* Packets
 		* 85 - sets updRegionPlayerLocalY and updRegionPlayerLocalX